Shared earning/shared parenting marriage: Legislation

 Parental leave laws and government leave programs in various countries vary in whether they discriminate against or otherwise impede this type of family and parenting structure, or whether they seek to prevent discrimination against it.
 The funding methods for parental leave are sometimes discriminatory even if the leave is not in other respects.

 Canada

 In Canada, 35 weeks' parental leave is available to be divided between both parents as they choose.
-This leave is paid at 55% of the individual's regular earnings, up to a weekly maximum.[paid for by contributions into federal employment insurance (EI) program] Canada also provides for an additional 15 weeks of maternity leave for biological mothers, which is in addition to the 35 weeks of parental leave.
+This leave is paid at 55% of the individual's regular earnings, up to a weekly maximum paid for by contributions into federal employment insurance (EI) program.
+Canada also provides for an additional 15 weeks of maternity leave for biological mothers, which is in addition to the 35 weeks of parental leave.

 France

 France has had a program for longer, heavily subsidized maternity leave for many years, and has recently added a shorter, heavily subsidized paternity leave and also allows two years' unpaid parental leave which can be divided between the parents however they wish.
+The parent on leave receives financial support from the State.

 France's constitutional court also made a recent ruling that two-earner marriages were not entitled to relief from required tax subsidies to sole breadwinner marriages via income splitting.